gmazovec/flow-typer/README.md

 ## Usage

-_flow-typer_ is a set of functions for type checking at runtime.
-These functions are constructed in way that allows _Flow_ to infer types and to have a complete refinement of the code.
+_flow-typer_ exposes a set of functions for type checking at runtime.
+These functions are constructed in way that allows _Flow_ to infer types and keep refinement of the code.
 By composing functions, we define a type schema that can be used to create inferred Flow types (static checking) and for validating values with unknown type at runtime.